-While it is essential to support someone with a drug addiction during their recovery, be mindful that other members in their family may be going through their own recovery as well.
-At one time it was normal to solely focus on improving the health of the drug user or alcoholic in the family.
+While it is essential to support someone with a drug addiction during their recovery, be mindful that other members in their family may be going through their own recovery, as well.
+At one time, it was normal to solely focus on improving the health of the drug user or alcoholic in the family.
 However, a new practice emerged in which the family was also included in the recovery process.
-This practice led to codependency treatment; in which family members, or codependents, received treatment as well.
-At first, for example, the partner of an alcoholic might have been called a ‘co-alcoholic’.
-After some time this term evolved to include drug addiction as well; becoming ‘co-chemically dependent’ and then ‘co-dependent’ for short.
+This practice has led to codependency treatment, in which family members, or codependents, receive treatment, as well.
+When this treatment first debuted, for example, the partner of an alcoholic might have been called a “co-alcoholic.”
+Now, however, this term includes drug addiction and has become “co-chemically dependent” or “co-dependent” for short.

-Certain characteristics are exhibited by a codependent that can be identified and used to determine if treatment is necessary.
-Common characteristics include an exaggerated feeling of responsibility for other’s; such as believing that the user can’t make the right decisions or solve their problem by themselves.
-A codependent might also display a need for appreciation and recognition, and become hurt when others don’t recognize their efforts.
+Certain characteristics exhibited by a codependent can be used to determine if treatment is necessary.
+Common characteristics include an exaggerated feeling of responsibility for others, such as believing that the user can’t make the right decisions or solve their problem by themselves.
+A codependent might also display a need for appreciation and recognition and become hurt when others don’t recognize their efforts.
 They also fear rejection and being abandoned.
 They may lie and be dishonest about the user’s behavior in order to distance themselves from being blamed or held responsible for the bad behavior.
-They are compelled to control others, and lack trust in others.
+They are compelled to control others and lack trust in others.

 Codependence in the family can be prevented if all family members are open and honest with each other.
-In the case of having a family member with a drug or alcohol addiction, the development of a dysfunctional family can be avoided.
+In the case of having a family member with a drug or alcohol addiction, it’s especially important to avoid the development of a dysfunctional family situation.
 It is important to acknowledge if a problem exists and discuss how to best handle it as a family.
-Communication within the family is key; it establishes a strong support base for each family member and creates a healthy dynamic for the family as a whole.
+Communication within the family is key, as it establishes a strong support base for each family member and creates a healthy dynamic for the family as a whole.
 Together, the family can face its challenges, move forward in the recovery process, and live a healthy, fulfilling life.

 Recoveryconnection.
 “Top Ten Indicators That You Suffer from Codependency.”
 Recovery Connection.
 Lakeview Health, 27 Apr.
 2016.
 Web.
 09 Jan.
 2017.